LoyolaChicagoBooks/introcs-csharp/rst/forexamples.rst

       }
       Console.WriteLine();

-The dashed line can be generated using ``StringRep`` from :ref:`StringRepeatingExercise`.
+The dashed line can be generated using ``StringOfReps`` from :ref:`lab-loops`.
 How many dashes?
 For each of seven columns, and in a row header, we need a digit and an space or (7+1)*(1+1) characters, plus one for the '|':  1 + (7+1)*(1+1).
 Thinking ahead, we will leave that expression unsimplified.